Deep Reinforcement Learning for Wireless Scheduling in Distributed Networked Control: Distributed WNCS with Shared Wireless Resource

 where $\mathbf{\Phi}_i\triangleq \mathbf{A}_i+\mathbf{B}_i\tilde{\mathbf{K}}_i$ and $\tilde{\mathbf{K}}_i$ satisfies $ (\mathbf{A}_i+\mathbf{B}_i\tilde{\mathbf{K}}_i)^{v_i} = \mathbf{0}, $ and $v_i$ is the controllability index of the pair $(\mathbf{A}_i,\mathbf{B}_i)$.
 Note that the first element in $\mathcal{C}_{i,k}$ is the current control command and the rest are the predicted ones.

 \begin{rem} It can be verified that if the current state estimation $\hat{\mathbf{x}}_{i,k}$ is perfect and the plant $i$ is disturbance free, then the plant state $\mathbf{x}_{i,k}$ would be set to zero after applying all $v_i$ steps of the control sequence in \eqref{predictive_control}.
 Such a deadbeat controller is commonly considered as a time-optimal controller that takes the minimum time for setting the current plant state to the origin~\cite{deadbeat}.
-We note that the deadbeat control law may not be cost-optimal, and the optimal control law may depend on the scheduling policy.
-Since the current work focuses on transmission scheduling design of the $N$-plant-$M$-frequency WNCS, the optimal joint control-scheduling problem can be investigated in our future work. \end{rem}
+We note that the deadbeat control law may not be cost-optimal to minimize the quadratic cost function defined in Section~\ref{sec:mainMDP}, and the optimal control law may depend on the scheduling policy.
+Since the current work focuses on the transmission scheduling design of the $N$-plant-$M$-frequency WNCS, the optimal joint control-scheduling problem can be investigated in our future work.
+Specifically, we aim to identify an optimal scheduling policy that minimizes the quadratic cost for a given deadbeat controller. \end{rem}

 Accordingly, actuator $i$ maintains a length-$v_i$ buffer

 to store the received control commands.
 If the current control packet is received, the buffer is reset with received sequence; otherwise, it is shifted one step forward as